UGC platforms streamline how brands gather user-generated content. We explain what to consider to pick the best UGC software based on your brand's...

 Once you’ve figured out how to get more user-generated content, don’t let it go to waste!

 Some of the best types of posts to republish include:

 - Unboxing videos

 Note: Make sure your brand has the rights to any tagged piece of customer content before reposting it.
 When in doubt, contact the creator for permission via comments or DM.
 Crediting the content creator is always a smart move, too.
 For more tips and inspiration, check out our post breaking down the fine details of repurposing UGC.

-6. Partner with Creators to Get More Promotion-Ready UGC
+6. Partner with Creators to Get More Marketing-Ready UGC